 Finally, Samos Nectar is made from sun-dried grapes and aged for three years in oak.
 This wine has intense aromas, a darker coffee-like color and presents a lower alcohol level than other Samian dessert wines.

-Any of these wines will be a great addition to the Christmas table this year, offering a tempting taste of Greece.
+Any of these wines will be a great addition to any dinner table, offering a tempting taste of Greece.